Vedant-S/DevOps-Assembly_Line-Project/Project-6/README.md

 `Step 1`: Pushing the Code to Github repository: Created git hooks for post-commit push.
 I have used two git repository:

-- Git Repo containing application Code: This coontains all the data and code related to the application which will be deployed.
+- Git Repo containing application Code: This contains all the data and code related to the application which will be deployed.
 - Git repo containing Deployment Code.

 `Deployment Code contains:`